-All models require a minimum of 100cm2 ventilation in the room where the fire is installed when installed in Great Britain (GB) and in IE, reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available.
+For models with heat inputs not exceeding 6.9kW, normal adventitious ventilation is usually sufficient to satisfy the ventilation requirements of these appliances.
+In GB reference should be made to BS 5871 Part 3, and in IE reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available.